NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

 Having to manually change inputs and outputs like you just did is not really ideal, is it?
 Hard-coding things is rarely good, so let's try to change that.
-What we need is a way to use the sample name for each input file, something that does something similar to *wildcards* in Snakemake.
+What we need is a way to use the same name for each input file, something that does something similar to *wildcards* in Snakemake.
 Here is where one of the features of Nextflow really shines: being able to parse values *alongside* files in channels!